 ENTPs are usually very direct and honest.
 They do not really care about being seen as sensitive or compassionate, so their honesty may be quite brutal sometimes.
 ENTPs say what they think and do not mince their words – furthermore, they dislike people who try to beat around the bush, especially if they are about to ask the ENTP for a favour.
 Consequently, ENTPs tend to be respected, but not necessarily liked – many people not only tolerate being lied to, they actually hope for and need to hear a lie in certain situations.
 The society tends to put feelings, sensitivities and comfort above the unpleasant truth – this is likely to frustrate many ENTPs.

 In general, ENTP personalities are very rational and do not see much value in emotions or emotional arguments.
 Consequently, they are great when it comes to logical thinking, but likely to have difficulties in the emotional area – ENTPs’ confidence and keen sense of humor are usually very attractive, but they can easily (and often inadvertently) hurt an individual belonging to a different personality type.
-F types are especially vulnerable in such situations as they strongly dislike criticism and arguing, while ENTPs thrive on this.
+The Kind types are especially vulnerable in such situations as they strongly dislike criticism and arguing, while ENTPs thrive on this.

 Some famous ENTPs: